DanaMW/PowerShell-TuneUp/BinMenu/README.md

 Also it SHOULD redraw the screen to the correct dimensions, Just hit ENTER a couple of times if not.
 Update: Got rid of the SLOW and limited switch menu and did my own While{} loop menu.
 REAL fast and no longer a numeric limit to the number of menu items.
 Saved around 200 lines of script. (took out my debug crap too.)
+Update: I put the INI maker back in it's own file BINIM.ps1 to make the menu a tiny bit faster.
 ```
 <img src="/img/ShowBinMenu.png" alt="BinMenu"/>